 Ceramic heaters, under-tank heaters, or direct heat bulbs are all appropriate as long as ideal cage temperatures are met.
-In the daytime tank temperature should be kept at 85°F. Having multiple digital temperatures is required to ensure appropriate temperatures are maintained within their enclosure.
+In the daytime tank temperature should be kept at a gradient between 80-100°F. Having multiple digital temperatures is required to ensure appropriate temperatures are maintained within their enclosure.

 Heating devices should be turned off at night to allow the enclosure to reach a night-time temperature of approximately 75°F.

 A specified rock for basking should be included in their housing too.
-The temperature of that rock should reach temperatures greater than 100°F. This key to their health because they are cold blooded.
+The temperature of that rock should reach temperatures between 110-130°F. This is key to their health because they are cold blooded.

 Your Uromastyx should not be misted directly, but greens and vegetation can be misted to ensure the humidity stays low and does not exceed 35%.

 Many owners report that sand is the ideal substrate for this species of lizard.
 It allows for their normal burying behaviors, especially when they are intimidated.
 If you decide not to use sand, make sure to include a small box of sand in their enclosure for burrowing.

 For juveniles, it’s recommended that you use paper towels or shredded newspaper (instead of sand) to prevent digestive issues.